 GWSC transferred the piped schemes based on a conventional treatment system to the District Assembly.
 This was subsequently rehabilitated by CWSA with support from the EU.
-The existing water system for Atebubu is a piped system relying on the Pru River.
-The water system has a pre-treatment achieved through a de-silting chamber (capacity-10m3) and three up-flow roughing filters.
+The existing water system for Atebubu is a piped system, relying on the Pra River.
+The water system has a pre-treatment achieved through a de-silting chamber (capacity-10m) and three up-flow roughing filters.
 The main treatment is by GENEPI system that is a self cleansing slow sand filtration (does not require washing and resanding).
-The system has a 135m3 capacity Clear water tank.
-The water treatment system was constructed in 2001 as part of the major rehabilitated after which the system was designed for a population of 20,000.
+The system has a 135m capacity Clear water tank.
+The water treatment system was constructed in 2001 as part of the major rehabilitation, after which the system was designed for a population of 20,000.
 It had 190 house connections and 36 standpipes.
-The power source is two diesel generator.
-Further to the treatment plant system is an additional mechanised borehole which power source is the national grid.
+The power source is two diesel generators.
+Further to the treatment plant system is an additional mechanised borehole which is connected to the national grid.
 The total length of pipe network is 33 km.